Patil-Onkar/Gaussian-Naive-bayes-from-scratch/README.md

 # Gaussian-Naive-bayes-from-scratch

-The whole purpose of this code is just to understand the Naive bayes algorithm.
+In the above notebook Naive Bayes algorithm is used to model and predict the Iris dataset.
+This notebook helps to visualize and comprehend each step right from bayes theorem to predicting the Iris dataset.

-In this code iris flower dataset has been taken and Naive bayes algorithm is applied on this dataset using Numpy and pandas library.
-At the end we compare our accuracy with the accuracy with scikit library.
+Notebook is very much self explainatory.

 **This code is only intended to understand the algorithm